35percent/11tystarter/src/posts/southwarks-new-developments-that-fail-to-deliver-social-rent.md

 ### Southwark Council and Adrian Court

-The social rents being charged on Adrian Court by Southwark Council stand in stark contrast to those of the registered providers
+The social rents being charged for Southwark's new council homes on Adrian Court stand in stark contrast to those of the registered providers listed above.
+The one, two bed units are all being let at below the rent cap level, and the three-bed at just above, all rents including a flat service charge of £10.29.

+TABLE - ADRIAN CT

 ### Conclusion - effective monitoring